-I love year-end reflections, and today we’re sharing our 10 most popular articles of 2020 as determined by you!
+I love year-end reflections of all kinds, so it’s no surprise I had to see which articles were our most popular in 2021 as determined by you!
 These are the posts that had the most pageviews, the ones you liked and shared the most.
 Maybe you’ll find an old favorite here or some fresh inspiration to carry you into the New Year!

 We get a lot of messages about nature journaling (what it is, how to do it, and what about if my kids hate it?!).
 In this article, we answered all your most frequently asked nature journaling questions.

 We’re often asked what homeschool books we recommend, and all our favorites made it into this article!
 If you’re looking for a read for 2022 that will help your sharpen your vision as a homeschooler and inspire you with the confidence to keep going, any of these titles would be an excellent choice.

 In this article a homeschool mama of 3 shares what she learned as she made the exciting decision to homeschool and how learning about homeschool philosophies helped her narrow down her curriculum choices and make a confident decision about which resources to use.

 There are lots of different reasons families choose homeschooling.
 If you’re on the fence about the decision to homeschool, here are ten reasons to prayerfully consider.

 Hard work is learned when persistence is required to be successful.
 Learning a strong work ethic is the result of doing difficult things.
 Such as math.
 In this article, you’ll learn how to create a college prep math program starting in 7th grade and gain some valuable perspective on what college prep math can do for your student.

 If you’re wondering how you could possibly summarize four full years of homeschooling on one little page and how to figure out a GPA, this homeschool mom will show you the format she uses in creating transcripts for her children: what to include, how to create the document, and why it’s important for you and your student.